ThinkVector/HyperPlaneDevelopmentStudio/README.md

 			b1 = sqrt( b )
 			________
 			AB ( a1 , b1) point gives cartesian points.
-			AB ( a1 , b1) series gives 0° to 45° degre of a 360° degre.
+			AB ( a1 , b1) series gives 0° to 45° degree of a 360° degree.
-			8 X AB ( a1 , b1) series give 8 X 1/8 degre of 1 angle infinity.
+			8 X AB ( a1 , b1) series give 8 X 1/8 degree of 1 angle infinity.
 			_________

 		0° to 30° and 0° to 60° degree auto division completion:
 		(Angle 1/6 and 1/12 true in infinity division.
-1 angle = 360°.
+1 angle = 360° degree.
 		In this work https://www.desmos.com/calculator/rugmr8viqi
 		c1 and d1 alike a and b.
 It is meant to facilitate calculations in computer environment, without confusion.)